eliihen/fetch-hoc/README.md

 at the same time being more clear and consise than writing utilities and extending components.

-Automatically fe-fetches if the resource URL changes.
+The resource can be either a string or a function.
+If the resouce is a function, then the HoC will automatically re-fetch the resouce when the resource URL changes.

 ## Synopsis